Choosing knitting needles is challenging. Understand the size, many materials, and types of knitting needles with my guide.

 - A few people found the plastic cable had memory

-- Works with all sorts of yarn
+- This product type works with all yarn

-- If you have a nickel allergy the tips are nickel plated bronze
+- The tips are nickel plated bronze

 - Yarn glides easily over the surface